shockscript/spec/src/overview/as3-changes.md

 ## E4X

 XML markup does not produce `XML` or `XMLList`; the result of XML and XML list expressions is implementation-defined.
 Typically those expressions result in nodes suitable for rendering user interface components.

+## Events

+Events are declared without defining related static constants, as ShockScript performs vast type inference; thus, the ASDoc `@eventType` tag does not exist in ShockScript.